kovadam19/MicroCrop/README.md

 The simulation time was 3.69e-3 sec with a time step of 5e-8 sec.
 A non-viscous global damping of 5e-2 was used to stabilize the simulation.
 The simulation was solved on a GPU device by setting the number of threads per block to be 256 and the number of blocks to be 128.
-The total solving time was approximately 5 hours.
+The total solving time was 17405926 milliseconds which is approximately 4.8 hours.

 The simulation contained the following elements:
 * 9808 nodes;